 If you have recently lost your mom, the first Christmas can feel like doomsday is approaching.
 It is common to feel anxiety and added stress as the holiday nears.
-Though the rest of the world seemingly goes on without a tear, it may be a personal struggle to feel put together — especially on holidays where everyone celebrates with family.
+Though the rest of the world seemingly goes on without a tear, it may be a personal struggle to feel put together — especially on holidays like Christmas or Easter where everyone celebrates with family.

 Here are some ideas to help you cope and get through this holiday season.

 Create a free Cake end-of-life planning profile and instantly share your health, legal, funeral, and legacy decisions with a loved one.

 The number one step to surviving the first Christmas without your mom is to allow yourself to grieve.
 Try not to push down the sadness or pretend to have things together.
 You went through a significant loss and the first Christmas can be very difficult to overcome.

 Welcome your grief and try not to judge the feelings that are arising.
 Though grief can feel paralyzing, the pain can hopefully lessen over time.

 Treat yourself as though you had surgery and are in a fragile state.
 This will help to frame your mindset with the idea that you can accept help and that it's okay to not be okay.
 Turning toward our grief can feel scary, but you are not alone in your grief.
 Many people have walked this path before you.